Albert Young (American football)

-Albert Young (born February 25, 1985) is a former American football running back who played for two seasons in the National Football League (NFL).
-After playing college football for the Iowa Hawkeyes, he was signed by the Minnesota Vikings as an undrafted free agent in 2008.
-He played for the Vikings in 2009 and 2010, before agreeing to become an assistant coach for the University of Colorado Buffaloes football team in 2012.
+Albert Young (born February 25, 1985) is an American former professional football player who was a running back for two seasons with the Minnesota Vikings of the National Football League (NFL).
+After playing college football for the Iowa Hawkeyes, he was signed by the Vikings as an undrafted free agent in 2008.
+He played for the Vikings in 2009 and 2010.

-Early years
+Early life

 A resident of Moorestown, New Jersey, Young played high school football at Moorestown High School.

-He remains the all-time leading rusher in South Jersey (5,411 yards) and after originally committing to University of Wisconsin-Madison to play football for Barry Alvarez's Badgers, he decomitted for the Iowa Hawkeyes in 2003.
+He remains the all-time leading rusher in South Jersey (5,411 yards) and after originally committing to University of Wisconsin-Madison to play football for Barry Alvarez's Badgers, he decommitted for the Iowa Hawkeyes in 2003.

 Albert Young was selected by The Philadelphia Inquirer as the top South Jersey offensive player of the past decade.

 Professional career

 Minnesota Vikings

 Young was signed to the Minnesota Vikings' practice squad in 2008 and to the active roster prior to the 2009 season.
 When Chester Taylor left the Vikings to join the Chicago Bears following the 2009 season, Young was promoted to second-string running back.
 However, during the beginning of 2010 season Young was replaced by Toby Gerhart as the third down back and second-string running back.
 On December 7, Young was placed on injured reserve.

 On March 2, 2011, Albert Young was not tendered a contract offer by the Vikings, making him an unrestricted free agent.